continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 ---

-## Your turn: connect the surface to the source data
+## Your turn: connect the DEM to the source data

 Return to the location you picked in the previous section.